portsoc/iArsenic/README.md

   * `node preprocessing/cli/produce-aggregate-data-files.js -o docs`

   * This will replace the preprocessed data and the estimator script in the web files. **If done on the `master` branch, this will affect the running app.**

+## CI/CD

+There is a GitHub action for linting and testing.
+It runs eslint and the unit tests.
+The unit tests only test functions in /lib/stats.